Apple seeks quick bans on eight Samsung phones

 Many on Wall Street believe Apple now has momentum behind it in the wake of its near-complete triumph over the South Korean company on Friday.

 “The evidence and weight of the case are heavily in Apple’s favor,” said Jefferies & Co analyst Peter Misek.
-“We expect there is a two-thirds chance of an injunction against Samsung products.”
+“We expect there’s a two-thirds chance of an injunction against Samsung products.”

 Apple’s win on Friday strengthens its position ahead of the iPhone 5’s expected September 12 launch and could cement its market dominance as companies using Google Inc’s Android operating system - two-thirds of the global market - may be forced to consider design changes, analysts say.